vizui/designpatterns/docs/components/formControls.md

 Users need to input an extended, potentially multi-line text value.

 #### Description
 Text areas allow the user to input extended, multi-line text values.

+#### Sizing and resizing

+Text areas can either

+- have a fixed, static height
+- automatically grow/shrink based on the input, from a minimum number of lines (e.g., 3) to a maxmimum number of lines (e.g., 10) to ensure that space is optimally used
+- have a resize handle, allowing for manual vertical and/or horizontal resizing

 {::nomarkdown}